At Stoneman Douglas, football season comes with heavy hearts

 It was loud and festive.

 It was football season.
-And for a couple hours, it felt normal again.
+And for a couple hours, all felt right again.

 "I just want to make sure the kids will be OK," said Johanna Feis, who comes to most practices and helps the program with some clerical work like putting together the roster.
 "It's difficult to be here.
 But at the end of the day, it's nice that I can go sit in my brother's chair.
 These kids, they loved my brother so much and they still do.
 And I think it's amazing.
 They know they're making him proud."